kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-8-newcastle-influence-on-anthony-gordon-is-showing.md

 image: "https://i.imgur.com/C82JyxI.jpg"
 ---

-Anthony Gordon joined Newcastle for £45m in January, and the club's influence is beginning to show in his play, especially in this match for the England U21s against Portugal.
+July 8, 2023 — Anthony Gordon joined Newcastle for £45m in January, and the club's influence is beginning to show in his play, especially in this match for the England U21s against Portugal.

 <!---more--->